Ostheer/IBM4610_bot/README.md

 * Use `setterm --blank `{`force` or `poke`}` --term linux </dev/tty1` to turn off the screen
 * For unicode support it may be necessary to enable *Microsoft Scripting Runtime* in `Microsoft Visual Basic>Tools>References`
 * Uncheck *Cable Connected* in Virtualbox settings>Network to isolate the VM
+* For Emoji support, install an emoji font (such as Segoe UI Emoji, `seguiemj.ttf`).
+Make sure its name matches that in the `.ini`-file.

 ## TODO
 * Implement schedule for working times.
 Notify users when printer is not connected/offline